mirror/boost/libs/ptr_container/doc/ptr_container.rst

 :Authors:       Thorsten Ottosen
 :Contact:       nesotto@cs.aau.dk or tottosen@dezide.com
 :Organizations: `Department of Computer Science`_, Aalborg University, and `Dezide Aps`_
-:date:          29th of April 2006
+:date:          27th of October 2007
-:Copyright:     Thorsten Ottosen 2004-2006.
+:Copyright:     Thorsten Ottosen 2004-2007.
 Use, modification and distribution is subject to the Boost Software License, Version 1.0 (see LICENSE_1_0.txt__).

 __ http://www.boost.org/LICENSE_1_0.txt